JermaynCodes/Jermayn-s-Discord.js-Bot/README.md

 # Jermayn-s-Discord.js-Bot
 Hey, thats my first Discord Bot.
 Maybe you can use it for your own or give me advices to improve my discord bot. &lt;3

+First.
+My English ist not the yelow from the egg but i think you can understand me.
+I want to say im not the best programmer and i do it as a hobby to improve my programming skills.
+Do you see any mistakes you can write it to me.

 # What can the bot do right now?
 My bot has currently (first version)

 - Level System (at this time only a simple one i want to improve this system with quest...)
-- It sends a welcome message to every user (DM look at the link below you can see a picture how it looks)
+- It sends a welcome message to every user (https://github.com/JermaynCodes/text/blob/main/dmusermessage.PNG)
-- It sends a welcome canvas in a textchannel (Look at the picture below)
+- It sends a welcome canvas in a textchannel (https://github.com/JermaynCodes/text/blob/main/welcomecanvas.PNG)
 - A toggle command for toggeling the XP ON/OFF (cause not every user like a level system)
 - Verify System (simple !verify darling)
 - A "Complain" and Scomplain" (only in the DMs look below at DM Commands)